newageoflight/crowdanki-viewer/README.md

 # CrowdAnki viewer

-A simple app written in React.js/Typescript for viewing and editing CrowdAnki JSON files.
+React/Recoil/Typescript web viewer for CrowdAnki JSON files.

-Still under construction...
+Still in the prototype stage.
+Features on the roadmap:
+- [ ] Editing and saving arbitrary CrowdAnki JSON files
+- [ ] Collaborative deck editing over the Web via Socket.io or Diffsync